Johann von O'Brien

-Johann Freiherr von O'Brien, Earl of Thomond (1775 – 1830), was an Austrian Major General with Irish ancestry, most noted for leading an action in Jedlesee, 1809, near Vienna, against a superior force of Napoleon's troops in preparation for their defeat by Archduke Charles in the Battle of Aspern.
+Johann Freiherr von O'Brien, Earl of Thomond (1775–1830), was an Austrian Major General with Irish ancestry, most noted for leading an action in the Battle of Schwarze Lackenau near Jedlesee, 1809, north of Vienna, against a superior force of Napoleon's troops in preparation for their defeat by Archduke Charles in the Battle of Aspern.

 Life and career

 Johann von O'Brien was born in 1775 near Karánsebes, Banat, Romania and died on 5 September 1830 in Pest, Hungary.
 Following in his father's footsteps, he enrolled in the Neustädt Academy in Karansebes.
 In September 1794 he joined the 33rd Infantry Regiment as a second lieutenant, serving there from 1799 to 1801.
 Promoted to Major in 1805, he joined the General Staff at the beginning of October of his last year, and in June 1808 was transferred to the Kerpen Infantry regiment.